-Casey Anthony: Did She Have Help Dumping Dead Daughter?
+Casey Anthony: Did She Have Help Dumping Dead Tot?
 Investigation Discovery ‘Murder Mystery’ On Sunday

 — Susan (@SusansBB) April 3, 2017

 Casey Anthony was finally arrested and charged with the death of Caylee Anthony.
-But there was still one problem: There was no direct evidence that showed that Casey Anthony actually killed her child.
+But there was still one problem, there was no direct evidence that showed that Casey Anthony actually killed her child.

 At trial, prosecutors alleged that someone in Casey Anthony’s home looked up information related to neck breaking, shovel, and how to make chloroform.
 They also highlighted the following.